slowernews/hamster-system/README.md

     	Inside folders [personal], [work] or bundles you have projects:
         Example: @house in lisbon

-        On projects you can add bundle name (if existent) to reduce the need of memorization:
+        To reduce the need of memorization, when naming the project folder you can also add the bundle name (if existent):
         Example: #large investor@house in lisbon

 - subproject<sup> 5</sup> (inspired in object oriented programming): **.**